 If Beale Street Could Talk is writer/director Barry Jenkins’ follow up to Moonlight, the film that literally snatched the Oscar from the La La Hands of La La Land a couple of years ago.
 Adapted from the book by author and equal rights activist James Baldwin it tells of Tish and Fonny, a young African American couple in 70s Harlem.
 As the two are trying to make a life together, the racist society around them works, thoughtlessly, callously and casually, to keep them apart.

 Black experience is absolutely key to this story but tied into it just as deeply is the experience of love.
 Right at the heart of this film is the central duo’s unshakable partnership and not since Shakespeare have we seen two people barely out of their teens so completely, so touchingly and so convincingly devoted to each other.
 There is sadness here too but their story and the film that tells it is still achingly beautiful.

-The love doesn’t just start and end with two characters either either.
+The love doesn’t just start and end with these two characters either.
 The film also movingly depicts the unconditional love between parents and their children and the steadfast love between siblings.
-Tish’s family stand by her and her partner magnificently when she falls pregnant and he falls out of favour with a vengeful patrol cop and the way they respond to these events and the support they give the pair of them is as moving as any other part of the story.
+Tish’s family stand by her and her partner magnificently when she falls pregnant and he falls out of favour with a vengeful patrol cop and the way they respond to these events and the support they give the pair of them is as moving as any other part of their story.
 There is a particular extended scene early on in which Tish tells first them and then Fonny’s family that she is expecting and it is as compelling as any dialogue scene written by Tarantino, Mamet or Sorkin and much more authentic.
-This moment alone is a masterclass of writing and acting, incorporating in turn tension, joy, celebration and shock, but it is only one small part of this magnificent film.
+This moment alone is a masterclass in writing and acting, incorporating in turn tension, joy, celebration and shock, but it is only one small part of this magnificent film.